 Terms to understand when calculating initial velocity:

-Because you don’t know team velocity for the first iteration, plan initial velocity at one-third of total capacity in order to account for coffee breaks, design, email, meetings, rework, research, etc. As an example, with seven (7) developers and at one-third (1/3) capacity, a total of 2.1 ideal developers are available.
-Multiply the number of ideal developers by the number of work days to arrive at the total of ideal work days.
-These ideal work days will be applied against your estimated features, to arrive at an initial velocity.
+Because you don’t know team velocity for the first iteration, plan initial velocity at one-third of total capacity in order to account for coffee breaks, design, email, meetings, rework, research, etc. As an example, with seven (7) developers and at one-third (1/3) capacity, a total of 18.62 development hours are available per day.
+Multiply the number by the number of work days in the sprint to arrive at the total of initial work hours.
+These work hours will be applied against your estimated items, to arrive at an initial velocity.

 (7 [Developers] * 1/3 [Load Capacity Factor]) * 21 [Work Days] = 44.1 [Ideal Work Days]